 Auditions are on-going by appointment.

-Please contact Gretchen at 203-624-2520 or email@example.com if you have any questions about the Open Rehearsal or you would like to schedule an audition.
+Please contact Gretchen at 203-624-2520 or email@example.com if you would like to schedule an audition.

 An audition consists of meeting with Artistic Director Daniel Shaw, doing some general vocalizing and performing a 1-2 minute unaccompanied selection of the singer's choice.
 The actual song can be anything; it does not have to be a classical solo!
 A Broadway song, a lullaby, a folksong, or a verse or two of a hymn -- whatever you like to sing.
 Dan will be checking your voice quality and range, and whether you stay in tune without accompaniment to support you.

-Dues are $100 per semester.
+Dues are currently $100 per semester.
 There may also be a modest cost for sheet music, typically under $25.
 Dues should be paid in full by an announced deadline.

 One or two annual fundraisers (fall and spring) are normally held to supplement our income from dues and ticket sales.
 These are designed to be fun community-builders as well as generators of income.
 All choir members should plan to participate, by attending, inviting friends, helping with setup and cleanup, donating refreshments and silent auction items, etc. Recently, we have participated successfully in the Great Give online campaign sponsored by the Community Foundation of Greater New Haven, as a substitute for either the fall or spring fundraiser.
 Whatever the form, these fundraising efforts call for broad participation by choir members in order to achieve their purpose.